• Skincare

 blue light skin damage

-Blue light is the portion of the visible light spectrum (380 to 500 nanometers) that contains the most energy.
-That’s why it’s also known as High Energy Visible light (HEV light).
+Blue light is a high-energy part of the visible light spectrum (380–500 nm).
+It’s also known as High Energy Visible (HEV) light — and yes, it’s everywhere.

 Vector diagram with the visible light spectrum